CABOMETYX Liver Cancer Asian male patient portrayal

 A tear in your stomach or intestinal wall (perforation) or an abnormal connection between 2 parts of your body (fistula).
 Tell your healthcare provider right away if you get tenderness or pain in your stomach area (abdomen) that is severe or that does not go away.

 Blood clots, stroke, heart attack, and chest pain.
-Get emergency help right away if you get:
+Get emergency help right away for:

 High blood pressure (hypertension).
 Hypertension is common with CABOMETYX and sometimes can be severe.
 Your healthcare provider will check your blood pressure before starting CABOMETYX and regularly during treatment with CABOMETYX.
 If needed, your healthcare provider may prescribe medicine to treat your high blood pressure.
 Tell your healthcare provider if you develop severe headaches, nose bleeds, tiredness or confusion, vision changes, chest pain, trouble breathing, irregular heartbeat, or blood in your urine.